Video: Pastor disarms gunman who stormed altar during church service - NewsBreak

 Video: Pastor disarms gunman who stormed altar during church service

-NASHVILLE, Tenn. ( WKRN ) — The heroic actions of a Nashville pastor and several of his parishioners likely saved a church from violence Sunday afternoon.
+NASHVILLE, TN ( WKRN ) — The heroic actions of a Nashville pastor and several of his parishioners likely saved a church from violence Sunday afternoon.

 Metro police reported 26-year-old Dezire Baganda was sitting at the front of the Nashville Light Mission Pentecostal Church when he pulled out a gun and walked up to the altar where Pastor Ezekiel Ndikumana was praying along with several church members.